-This tool sizes the biological reactor using NH4 as
+This model sizes the biological reactor using NH4 and

-target contaminant.
-It should be used when the treatment objective
+NO3 as target contaminants.
+It should be used when the

-is convert Ammonia to Nitrates and remove BOD at the same time.
-The
+to N2 and remove BOD at the same time.
+The algorithm

-algorithm considers both AOB and NOB kinetics for Nitrification
+considers both AOB and NOB kinetics for Nitrification instead of the

 Quick calculation instructions